PHiMARA has three non-paid directors,

 Along with these operational efforts, PHiMARA will work toward broad communication with all the lot owners to foster as much collaboration as possible as well as to ensure full transparency.

-Access on our road has become increasingly problematic due to the absence of consistent, coordinated maintenance over the past several years.
-Until December 2021, the maintenance operations were administered by a single lot owner; however, that person has left the island.
-Since then, no consistent, coordinated, and enduring road maintenance has been undertaken, leading to the road’s current unacceptable condition.
+Until December 2021, maintenance operations were administered by a single lot owner; however, that person has left the island.
+Since then, no consistent maintenance has been undertaken.
+Causing water erosion to form ruts and expose bedrock, leading to the current unacceptable condition of the road.

 While we all need a road that allows access to our properties, we are also concerned for the protection of our coastline.
-Additionally, our community needs to be aware of violating regulatory codes and environmental laws due to excessive storm water run-off our road generates.
+Additionally, our community needs to be aware of violating regulatory codes and environmental laws due to the excessive storm water run-off our road generates.
 These violations can lead to heavy fines.
-Given that, a key driver in PHiMARA’s activities is to avoid fines.
+Given that, a key driver in PHiMARA’s activities is to avoid damaging the coastal road and reef.

 COST SHARING

-USVI case law has established that any property granted an easement for a main access road is required to share the cost of maintenance.
+USVI law states that any property granted an easement for an access road is required to share the cost of maintenance.
+This is true for property owners that drive on a small portion of the road, the entire road, or none of the road at all.*

-This is not new, rather a continuation of the cost sharing method that has been in place since the road was created.
+This is not new, rather a continuation of the cost sharing method that has been in place since the road was created decades ago.

 USVI law states that the individual lot owners using a shared main access road are responsible for the maintenance of that road.